Ryan-Passerino/Fort-George-Podcast/pages/about.md

 <br>
 <br>

-The podcast is not publicly available as per the interviewee's request, but you can click the button below to request permission to listen to it.
+This podcast is not publicly available as per the interviewee's request, but you can click the button below to request permission to listen to it.
 {% include feature/button.html text="Request Access to the Podcast" link="https://forms.gle/WXJBbfUPPwVoapDi6" color="success" %}